 The Book of Isaiah is an excellent book full of the spirit of God but it is not readily amenable to scrutinous analysis.
 It is a winding tale of mostly poetry though the first chapter follows Ezekiel in its emphasis of the Israelites' rebelliousness.
 In the poetic chapters, some stanzas foretell destruction and some foretell redemption.
 In Section 13, we suggested that Isaiah 14 was a product of splicing and that case can be made for most of Isaiah's 66 chapters.
 Among the few hard facts recorded in Isaiah was his prophecy to King Hezekiah that the Babylonians would come and take everything away.
-191 Those events came to pass in the time of Jeremiah.
-As a later chapter of Jeremiah would call Nebuchadnezzar God's servant, 192 Isaiah calls Cyrus king of Persia the Lord's anointed in chapter 45.
-193 Cyrus was king of Persia when it conquered Babylon about 70 years after Babylon destroyed the first temple and carried most of Judah into captivity.
-In the opinion of this writer, it is unlikely that Isaiah prophecied about Cyrus by name 100 years before Cyrus was born.
+Those events came to pass in the time of Jeremiah.
+As a later chapter of Jeremiah would call Nebuchadnezzar God's servant, Isaiah calls Cyrus king of Persia the Lord's anointed in chapter 45.
+Cyrus was king of Persia when it conquered Babylon about 70 years after Babylon destroyed the first temple and carried most of Judah into captivity.
+In the opinion of this writer, it is unlikely that Isaiah prophesied about Cyrus by name 100 years before Cyrus was born.
 More likely, Isaiah's final chapters were added later in the fashion that we have stated for Jeremiah and Ezekiel.
+Still, the kings of Babylon and Persia did serve the Lord's purposes in the history of the Israelites.

 The Book of Ezra was written during the time of Cyrus and it contains the NIV's first reference to a religious group called the Jews.
-194 Jeremiah also mentioned this group at an earlier time in his own later book.
-95 Sometimes it is said that the first Jews were adherents of a reformation enacted by King Josiah great grandson of Hezekiah.
+Jeremiah also mentioned this group at an earlier time in his own later book.
+Sometimes it is said that the first Jews were adherents of a reformation enacted by King Josiah great grandson of Hezekiah.

-191 Isaiah 39:5-7.
-192 Jeremiah 27:6.
-193 Isaiah 45:1.
-194 Ezra 4:12.
-195 Jeremiah 38:19.
+&lt;sup>191 Isaiah 39:5-7.
+Jeremiah 27:6.
+Isaiah 45:1.